 Here are the best Southern California beach towns for weekend travel getaways and day trips.
-The prettiest California beach cities in Southern California.

-are not only the best beach cities to visit but also to live in Southern California along the coast.
+They are not only the best beach cities to visit but also to live in Southern California along the coast.

-These coastal towns are also the top romantic honeymoon vacation spots along the Pacific Coast of Southern California>
+These coastal towns are also the top romantic honeymoon vacation spots along the Pacific Coast of Southern California.

 You’ll love these small, charming California beach towns as much as we do, where you can rent an oceanfront cottage, for example, in the artsy city of Laguna Beach, a beach city in South Orange County, a couple of hours drive south of Los Angeles.

 The cottage style homes in the small beach communities in Southern California are very charming and quaint.